 Is this a full time course?

-Why do I have to do Maths/English?
+Do I have to do Maths/English?

 If students have not achieved a GCSE Maths/ English Government guidelines say that they must study both English and Maths (this is a condition of funding for us).
-If the student has achieved GCSE standard they do not have to study English or Maths.
+If the student has already achieved GCSE standard they do not have to study English or Maths.

 Do I get half term and summer holidays?